 These awards focus on community engaged research, defined as “the process of working collaboratively with and through groups of people affiliated by geographic proximity, special interest, or similar situations to address issues affecting well-being of those people”.

-The next Community Engagement solicitation will be announced in 2014.
+The next Community Engagement solicitation is pending.